PostgREST/postgrest/schema_cache.rst

 Schema Cache
 ============

-PostgREST caches metadata from the database schema to avoid repeating expensive queries.
-This metadata is not required by all of the PostgREST features, only the following:
+Certain PostgREST features require metadata from the database schema.
+Getting this metadata requires executing expensive queries, so in order to avoid repeating this work, PostgREST uses a schema cache.

+The following features are the ones that require metadata from the schema cache.

 +--------------------------------------------+-------------------------------------------------------------------------------+
 | Feature                                    | Required Metadata                                                             |